-We maintain two field stations on the Antarctic Peninsula, Cape Shirreff on Livingston Island and Copacabana on King George Island.
+We maintain two field camps on the Antarctic Peninsula, Cape Shirreff on Livingston Island and Copacabana on King George Island.
 When not in the field, our staff are located at the La Jolla Laboratory of the Southwest Fisheries Science Center.

 What We Do